 Remembering Lives Lost on the Job

-The Canadian Centre for Occupational Health and Safety notes:
+In this regard, the Canadian Centre for Occupational Health and Safety notes:

 “This year, this day takes on extra meaning as we express our gratitude to the healthcare workers on the front lines, grocery, transport, and service staff helping to keep communities running, and all the other essential personnel who have answered the call during the coronavirus (COVID-19) pandemic.
 Your dedication and efforts are beyond measure. “

-Earlier this month, Ontario healthcare workers held a moment of silence for the 58-year old Brampton hospital cleaner who died of COVID-19, and the nearly thousand other healthcare workers in the province who have tested positive for the virus.
+Earlier this month, Ontario healthcare workers held a moment of silence for the 58-year old Brampton hospital cleaner who died of COVID-19 and the nearly thousand other healthcare workers in the province who have tested positive for the virus.

 This year, labour and injured worker groups can’t hold in-person events, but they are finding other ways to observe the National Day of Mourning.
 Linda Reaume, president of the Chatham-Kent Labour Council remarked:

 “With people working in a situation which is really not safe, we honour those people because we continually fight to have health and safety followed in workplaces. … After 38 years (of holding this event), we are still fighting the same battle, so we will not give up on workers’ rights to be safe when they go to work.”

 While the pandemic has brought workplace injury and death into the spotlight, it’s important to remember that a staggering number of Canadians die at work or because of work every year.
 The most recent official statistics found that 951 people died of work-related causes, but a 2019 study published in the Journal of Canadian Labour Studies estimates the true number of workplace deaths could be 10 times higher.